 Rob Linrothe: Tibetan and Buddhist Art

 Rob Linrothe is an Associate Professor in the Department of Art History at Northwestern University.
 He received his Ph.D. in art history from the University of Chicago and specializes in Buddhist art of the Himalayas.
 His recent fieldwork has focused on pre-modern mural painting in the Ladakh and Zangskar regions of Western Tibet (northwest India), as well as the contemporary revival of monastic painting in the Amdo province of Eastern Tibet (China).
-Linrothe was previously an Associate Professor of Art History at Skidmore College, where he collaborated with the Visual Resources Collections college's Lucy Scribner Library to digitize and share his collection of slides with ARTstor.
-In his current position, Linrothe will work with the Digital Collections department at Northwestern University Library to share additional content in the Digital Library.
+Linrothe currently works with the Digital Collections department at Northwestern University Library to share additional content in the Digital Library.
+In his previous position, he was an Associate Professor of Art History at Skidmore College, where he collaborated with the Visual Resources Collections college's Lucy Scribner Library to digitize and share his collection of slides with Artstor.

 |Search terms||rob linrothe|

 * Image totals should be regarded as an approximation until a given collection is 100% complete.
 Users should also bear in mind that the number of images available to them may vary from country to country, reflecting ARTstor’s approach to addressing an international copyright landscape that itself varies from country to country.

 Last updated: December 12, 2014

 Stupa, late 20th century.
 Guomar (sgo dmar) monastery, Amdo, Qinghai province, Tibet.
 Photograph © Rob Linrothe.
 Image provided by Skidmore College.